A guide to chancel repair liability insurance

 There are two kinds of chancel repair insurance:

-• No search has been done and you’re insuring against the possibility of being liable.
+- No search chancel indemnity — no search has been done and you’re insuring against the possibility of being liable.

-Chancel repair liability insurance is available from specialist providers.
-You can’t compare chancel repair liability insurance with Comparethemarket but we can help if you’re looking for home insurance.
+A chancel indemnity policy is available from specialist providers.
+Unfortunately, you can’t compare chancel repair liability insurance with Compare the Market.
+However, we can help if you’re looking for home insurance.

 How much does chancel repair liability insurance cost?